 ** This article has been revised from its original version which was published on May 5, 2015.

-As Elder Law attorneys, we are constantly recommending that our clients execute a Durable Power of Attorney (DPOA).
-The question that usually follows this recommendation is “what happens to my power of attorney when I die?”
-The answer is simple, it terminates upon death.
+As Elder Law attorneys in New York, we constantly recommend our clients execute a durable power of attorney (DPOA) in case of incapacitation due to accident, illness, or declining health with age.
+The question that usually follows this recommendation is, “what happens to my power of attorney when I die?”
+The answer is simple; it terminates upon your death.

-As the principal of the POA, it is important to inform your agent that their authority can be terminated by you at any time during your lifetime, and will terminate upon your death.
-This is important because you do not want your agent to unknowingly attempt to act on your behalf after your death without the proper authorization.
+As the principal of the POA, it’s critical to inform your agent that their authority can be terminated by you at any time during your lifetime and will terminate upon your death.
+This is important because you don’t want your agent to unknowingly attempt to act on your behalf after your death without proper authorization.

 If you would like your agent to access your assets immediately upon your passing, you should take the proper steps to re-title your assets, ensuring they legally pass to that person.
 An even better solution is to create a revocable trust and transfer ownership of your assets to the trust, which will help your family avoid the need to involve the Surrogate’s Court (probate) when settling your estate.

 Otherwise, if you die with assets in your name, your loved ones may need to petition the court to name a fiduciary of your estate to access your assets, regardless of whether you had a DPOA during your lifetime.
 This could be time-consuming and costly to your family.

 Estate planning documents like a general power of attorney and health care proxy are prepared in advance, so your loved ones don’t have to guess what you want or make difficult decisions without your guidance.
 They may be one small part of a more comprehensive plan to protect yourself and your assets during your lifetime and determine the best way to leave a family legacy.